wombleton/gitlaw-nz/acts/B/Building Research Levy Act 1969.md

     (5) All the provisions of section 166 of the Companies Act 1955 (which section relates to auditors' reports and auditors' rights of access to books of account and to attend and be heard at general meetings), so far as they are applicable and with the necessary modifications, shall apply to the association as if it were a company registered under the Companies Act 1955\.
 For the purposes of this subsection the term **profit and loss account** in the said section 166 shall be construed as meaning income and expenditure account.

-    (6) Any unqualified person who acts as auditor of the association commits an offence and is liable on summary conviction to a fine not exceeding $200\.
+    (6) Any unqualified person who acts as auditor of the association commits an offence and is liable on conviction to a fine not exceeding $200\.

-    Section 12(1): amended, on 7 July 2010, by [section 10][34] of the New Zealand Institute of Chartered Accountants Amendment Act 2010 (2010 No 74).
+    Section 12(1): amended, on 7 July 2010, by [section 10][35] of the New Zealand Institute of Chartered Accountants Amendment Act 2010 (2010 No 74).

-    Section 12(1): amended, on 1 October 1996, by [section 23][35] of the Institute of Chartered Accountants of New Zealand Act 1996 (1996 No 39).
+    Section 12(1): amended, on 1 October 1996, by [section 23][36] of the Institute of Chartered Accountants of New Zealand Act 1996 (1996 No 39).

-    Section 12(4): amended, on 1 October 1997, pursuant to [section 6(1)][32] of the Financial Reporting Amendment Act 1997 (1997 No 17).
+    Section 12(4): amended, on 1 October 1997, pursuant to [section 6(1)][33] of the Financial Reporting Amendment Act 1997 (1997 No 17).

+    Section 12(6): amended, on 1 July 2013, by [section 413][32] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 13 Copy of statement of financial position to be sent to Minister and members